GilDev/TaraniTunes/README.md

+TaraniTunes v2.1
-TaraniTunes v.2.1 have to finish the write up for the new version auto playlist creator multiple playlists
+have to finish the write up for the new version
+auto playlist creator
+multiple playlists
 ===========

 *Awesome music player for FrSky Taranis radios.*
+Now with option for changing playlists like changing radio stations

 Compatible with FrSky's [Taranis Q X7](https://www.frsky-rc.com/product/taranis-q-x7-2), [Taranis X9D](https://www.frsky-rc.com/product/taranis-x9d-plus-2) and their variants.
 You need at least [OpenTX](http://www.open-tx.org) 2.2.